|1||Ushuaia, Argentina||Transfer from airport, overnight hotel|

 After breakfast at your hotel, the morning is yours to enjoy Ushuaia.
 Explore the delightful waterfront and savour views of the snowcapped Martial Range, the southernmost peaks of the Andes.
 Take advantage of shopping for souvenirs or some last minute necessities such as cold-weather gear.
 Just remember, you will soon receive your very own parka to keep and waterproof boots to borrow on board the ship.
 For lunch, the many cafés, parrillas and gelato shops on Avenida San Martín will be sure to satisfy any appetite.
 In the afternoon, you will be transferred to the pier where you will be warmly welcomed aboard the luxury expedition vessel M/V Sea Spirit.
 Get settled in your spacious suite and explore the ship that will be your comfortable home during the extraordinary adventure to come.
 After getting underway, a full schedule of events kicks off with informative briefings and introductions from your expedition staff.
 After the first of many delicious dinners on board, step out onto the open decks to admire the scenery and gorgeous evening light as we pass through the Beagle Channel.

-During the next four days, explore the highlights of the South Shetland Islands and the Antarctic Peninsula.
-This region contains some of the world’s most impressive scenery and the best wildlife viewing in Antarctica.
-Sheltered bays and channels sparkle with ice and reflect towering mountain peaks coated in permanent snow and immense glaciers.
+The Antarctic Peninsula region contains some of the world’s most impressive scenery and some of Antarctica’s best wildlife viewing opportunities.
+Protected bays and narrow channels are surrounded by towering mountain peaks covered in permanent snow and immense glaciers.
 Icebergs of every size and description complete an image of incomparable beauty.
-Waters rich with krill are home to huge numbers of marine mammals and seabirds.
-The whole area is alive with penguins foraging at sea and forming large rookeries at special places on land.
-Here you will also find Antarctic research bases of various nationalities, some with gift shops and post offices.
+Waters rich with krill are home to a variety of whale and seal species.
+The whole area is alive with penguins foraging at sea and forming large nesting colonies at special places on land.
+The area is also home to Antarctic research stations of various nationalities, some with a gift shop and post office.

-It is now time to head back across the Drake Passage toward South America, but the adventure is not quite over.
-Seabirds are your constant companions and there is always the possibility of whale encounters in these wild waters.
-This is also the time for festivities such as the Captain’s Farewell Cocktail and the end-of-voyage slideshow.
+It is now time to head north across the Drake Passage toward South America, though the adventure is not quite over.
+You should always be on the lookout for marine mammals and seabirds in these wild waters.
+This is also the time for festivities such as the Captain’s Farewell Cocktail and the end-ofvoyage slideshow.
 Finally, as you enter the calm Beagle Channel, enjoy a night of smooth sailing toward Ushuaia.